gvwilson/fiction/in-heck/index.md

 The mulebot pivoted and followed him with its razored forelegs still in the air.

-Maddy slumped slightly as the two Prosecutors rounded the corner and were lost among the trees.
+Maddy slumped slightly as the two Regulators rounded the corner and were lost among the trees.
 "Well," she said uncertainly,
 then stopped and looked at the discombobulator again.